 AAJA’s VOICES program is a rare opportunity for college students to develop reporting and leadership skills under the tutelage of industry professionals.

 A cohort of 15-17 students participate in pre-convention training that will include interactive online courses, and are assigned stories covering the journalism industry and AAPI community.
 Finished works are then published on the Voices site at voices.aaja.org.
 This innovative opportunity, which celebrated its 30th year in 2020, trains students and professionals before and during AAJA’s annual convention.

 Voices serves as a multimedia journalism training fellowship for college and graduate students, as well as a leadership program for young journalists.

-We are looking for undergraduate and graduate students who are interested in spending the summer producing a long-form, in-depth news project over the course of the summer.
-We want students who are excellent storytellers and who are interested in new technologies and story forms.
+We are looking for undergraduate and graduate students who are excellent storytellers and who are interested in new technologies and story forms.
 Reporters, social media strategists, designers, developers, data engineers, podcasters, broadcasters and bloggers are all welcome to apply.
 Students will learn the soft skills needed to succeed in school and the workplace and work in teams to produce a news project.

-The program this year will consist of summer-long training and project work that begins in May and culminates at the AAJA 2022 Convention in Los Angeles on Wednesday, July 28 to Saturday, July 31.
+The program this year will consist of months-long training and project work that begins in late spring and culminates at the AAJA 2023 Convention in Washington, D.C. on Wednesday, July 19 to Saturday, July 22.

 Students from the program’s 30-year history have gone on to work for news outlets like Bloomberg and the New York Times.
 Many Voices alumni return to the program as faculty and mentors; in 2013, Voices entered the third generation of students who came back as staff.
 Alumni also provide key networking opportunities and donate to the program.
 Find out what alumni from past programs are doing now!